-Although in everyday language, we tend to use feelings and emotions as interchangeable, some differences are worth exploring.
+Although in everyday language, we tend to use feelings and emotions interchangeably, some differences are worth exploring.
 Unfortunately, there’s no universally agreed definition of either.
 Different disciplines take separate approaches.
-For instance, neuroscience focuses on where emotions and feelings are located in the brain; defining emotions as a neurological reaction to an emotional stimulus and feelings as the mental interpretation of an event.
+For instance, some neuroscientists say that emotions and feelings are found in the brain and define emotions as a neurological reaction and feelings as the mental interpretation of an event.

 Share on